 - 10.1.
 The School is committed to the use of positive behaviour management and staff will not use any form of physical punishment, threats, sarcasm or demeaning comments to deal with unacceptable behaviour. - 10.2.
-When children need to be restrained for their own protection or the protection of others, this must only be undertaken in accordance with the training and policy sanctioned by the Leadership Team and Governing Body. - 10.3.
+When children need to be restrained for their own protection or the protection of others, this must only be undertaken in accordance with the training and policy sanctioned by the Leadership Team and Governing Body.
+See the separate policy on student physical restraint. - 10.3.
 Any such incidents and physical interventions will be recorded and reported to parents / carers